 Indian students are known for their focus and ambitions.
 Mostly Indian students top in foreign universities.
 Thus they are highly preferred.

 To attract more students from India, foreign universities, especially the new entrants, offer a number of scholarships that could cut down their tuition fees and living expenses to a greater extent.
 Most of the students grab these opportunities as these grants and fee waivers help them fulfilling their dream of getting a foreign degree.

 | ||“The ratio of Chinese and Indian students in our university is 4:1.
 We want more Indian students to join as they are the best performers.
 We also offer a wide range of scholarships for the students to support their finances during the course of study.” |

 Foo Say Wei, Deputy Director, Nanyang Technopreneurship Centre, Nanyang Technological University, Singapore

 Skills and knowledge

-The academic curriculum in Indian schools and colleges provide much theoretical knowledge to the students.
+The academic curriculum in Indian schools and colleges provides thorough theoretical knowledge to students.
 This knowledge serves as an added advantage as many of the foreign universities give much importance to knowledge and skills.